 As of December 1st, VIPKID can no longer hire teachers from the states of California, New York, or Washington.

 Recent laws were passed in these states in regards to independent contractors.
 This law was meant to affect Uber and Lyft drivers but subsequently affects VIPKID teachers as well.

-If you live in California, New York, or Washington state and you’re interested in teaching with VIPKID, send me an email.
-There MIGHT be a way around this unfortunate law.
+If you live in California, New York, or Washington state and you’re interested in teaching with VIPKID, check out our post : Does VIPKID Hire California Teachers?